NOTE:

 UPDATE:

-The AT&T headquarters in Basking Ridge, New Jersey was a monumental shift for corporations moving to the suburbs.
-Being the largest company in the world at the time, we take a look back at this bold approach AT&T took as they took a giant risk moving to the country.
+The AT&T headquarters in Basking Ridge, New Jersey, was a monumental shift for corporations moving to the suburbs.
+Being the largest company in the world at the time, we look back at this bold approach AT&T took as they took a giant risk moving to the country.
 Was it successful?
 What did the community think?
-Were they a good corporate citizen.
-This story introduces interesting facts and stories tied to the historic AT&T’s Basking Ridge construction project that took place from 1970-1975.
+Were they a good corporate citizen?
+This story introduces interesting facts and stories tied to the historic AT&T’s Basking Ridge construction project from 1970-1975.
 The MLH Project is engaging with various organizations, historians, and residents who were involved as we look back.
-If you, or someone you know was involved, we’d love to hear from you.
+If you or someone you know were involved, we’d love to hear from you.

 AT&T’s showcase Basking Ridge, New Jersey campus in Somerset County on the corner of North Maple Avenue and Interstate 287 in Bernards Township became the envy of the corporate world from the day it opened in November 1975.
-Its seven low-slung buildings, attached by tunnels and walkways, hugged the hills and blended in with the rural countryside.
-The showy headquarters featured a two-story corporate cafeteria with wood-burning fireplaces, a heliport and an indoor waterfall cascading a ton of water a minute.
-Cars weren’t visible on the campus and were kept out of sight in a 3,900 space underground 15 acre parking garage.
+Its seven low-slung buildings, attached by tunnels and walkways, hugged the hills and blended with the rural countryside.
+The showy headquarters featured a two-story corporate cafeteria with wood-burning fireplaces, a heliport, and an indoor waterfall cascading a ton of water a minute.
+Cars weren’t visible on the campus and were kept out of sight in a 3,900-space underground 15-acre parking garage.
 But how did it all happen?

 AT&T and the Suburbs